rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  And so the United States poured a ton of money into trying to understand, okay, these blasts
 *  that these guys are experiencing, these men and women, they appear fine.
 *  They get up and walk away, but there's something going on there.
-*  It's not like, you know, you're missing a limb or something.
+*  It's not like you're missing a limb or something.
 *  So when someone walks by, you may look absolutely normal, but it's a very invisible wound.
 *  The military started gathering these stories and even shared some of these interviews.
 *  When I came home, I was not the same person.